 I constantly refer my clients to products (or, as I like to say, fashion tools) that will lengthen the life of their wardrobe, or fix a fashion problem.
 Here is the complete list of every fashion tool you could need…

 Don’t buy fashion tape, get Topstick.
-Topstick is toupee tape that has less allergic reactions than fashion tape.
-It is also more effective and cheaper.
-It can tape down a neckline, close the gap of a button front shirt, or tape down a bra strap.
-Basically every issue with potential boob exposure or “fashion malfunctions” are fixed by topstick.
+Topstick is toupee tape that causes less allergic reactions than fashion tape.
+It’s also more effective and cheaper.
+It can tape down a neckline or bra strap, and close the gap of a button front shirt.
+Basically every potential issue, from boob exposure to “fashion malfunctions” can be fixed by Topstick.
 For a few Topstick how-to tips, watch this.

 Ironing is not always necessary.
 Most of the time you just need a steamer.
-My all time favorite steamer is the model J-2 by Jiffy.
-I’ve had mine for 10 years now and still going strong.
-In San Diego, you can get it at Farkass.
+My all-time favorite steamer is the model J-2 by Jiffy.
+I’ve had mine for 10 years now and it’s still going strong.
+In San Diego, you can get it at Farkas.

 Carbona Stain Devils are the absolute best at getting stains out of your clothes.
 They have nine different formulas that focus on the most popular stains we get on our clothes from blood and wine to rust and ink.
-I recently used #1 Formula to get a grease stain out of my new white jeans.
-Worked beautifully.
+I recently used the #5 Formula to get a grease stain out of my new white jeans.
+It worked beautifully.